turingschool/backend_mod_1_prework/section3/reflection.md

 **3. What is a Hash, and how is it different from an Array?**

 A hash is lots of things, including:
--A hash is an object in a class
+- A hash is an object in a class
--Hash, hashmap, object, and instance are synonymous
+- Hash, hashmap, object, and instance are synonymous
--A hash is a data structure – it’s like a mini-database for storing and organizing data
+- A hash is a data structure – it’s like a mini-database for storing and organizing data
---The data structure is comprised of key/value pairs (an array in contrast stores only values)
+  - The data structure is comprised of key/value pairs (an array in contrast stores only values)
---Any data type can be stored in a hash
+  - Any data type can be stored in a hash
--Hashes are basically look up tables
+- Hashes are basically look up tables
--Unlike in an array, the data inside a hash is not ordered
+- Unlike in an array, the data inside a hash is not ordered

 **4. In the space below, create a Hash stored to a variable named `pet_store`.
 This hash should hold an inventory of items and the number of that item that you might find at a pet store.**